gsoft-inc/wl-squide/docs/guides/add-authentication.md

     });

     // The login page is nested under the root error boundary to be defined before the
-    // authentication boundary to be publicly accessible. runtime.registerRoute({
+    // authentication boundary and be publicly accessible. runtime.registerRoute({
         path: "/login",
         element: <LoginPage />